notaustindaniels/lightrag_n8n/README.md

    docker-compose up -d
    ```

-3. Access the web UI at http://localhost:9621 (or your deployment URL)

-4. Import the enhanced n8n workflow and update the endpoint URLs to match your deployment
+3. Import the enhanced n8n workflow and update the endpoint URLs to match your deployment

 ## Environment Variables